ConnorBrereton/SiteReliabilityEngineering/README.md

 *HTTP(S)*: Parameters include host name, requested path to set the scope to a set of tasks or response handlers.

-*Problem with HTTP Status Code(s)*: You could have a 2xx status code (success) and the request body could be null.
+*Problem with HTTP Status Code(s)*:
+- You could have a 2xx status code (success) and the request body could be null.
 This would fail for the user.
-Error visibility in the JSON body only you would have to do parsing to ensure that it was successful.
+- Error visibility in the JSON body only you would have to do parsing to ensure that it was successful.

 *Data Processing*: Selection of inputs to set the scope to some data subset.

 *Request/Response SLIs*: the ratio of successful requests received.

+*Request/Response Latency*: % of requests that are served faster than some threshold.

 **Which of the requests that are served are valid for the SLI?**

 **How can you tell if the request was served with degrading quality?**
 - The mechanism that the system uses to degrade quality should mark responses as such.

 *Example*: Availability of a VM - proportion of minutes that it was booted and availably via SSH.

+*Note*:
-*Note*: Could also ping the IP.
+- Could also ping the IP.
 Also, write logic as code and export a boolean value to the SLO monitoring system.
-Also, could have an integer SLI value to represent the number of minutes it was available.
+- Also, could have an integer SLI value to represent the number of minutes it was available.

-*Request/Response Latency*: % of requests that are served faster than some threshold.

 **How accurate is the correlation between latency and user experience?**